-The Division of Hepato-Pancreato-Biliary & Advanced Gastrointestinal Surgery at the University of Michigan cares for diseases of the pancreas, liver, and biliary tree, as well as the stomach, small bowel, and large bowel (colon and rectum).
+The Division of Hepato-Pancreato-Biliary & Advanced Gastrointestinal Surgery at the University of Michigan cares for diseases of the pancreas, liver, and biliary tree, as well as the stomach and small bowel.
+We also offer regional therapies such as hepatic artery infusion pump (HAIP) chemotherapy and hyperthermic intraperitoneal chemotherapy (HIPEC) for patients with metastatic cancer.

 Ground-breaking research is also being performed by faculty within the Division of Hepato-Pancreato-Biliary & Advanced Gastrointestinal Surgery, focused on identification of biomarkers and novel targets for treating pancreatic cancer and metastatic colon cancer to the liver.
 These research efforts fuel the development of clinical trials focused on identification of more efficacious therapies for the treatment of these difficult diseases.